raspberrypilearning/how-are-you/en/step_2.md

 ![Access You](images/you.png)

-As the message is from you, why not choose a sprite costume to represent you?
+As the message is from you, choose a sprite costume to represent you.
 It will then appear that you’re the one speaking and typing the message!

 --- task ---
 + Go to Costumes.
-Select, by highlighting, one of the ten cosutmes available.
-The sprite costume should automatically change on the stage.
+Select one of the ten cosutmes available by clicking on it.
+It will highlight it.
+The sprite costume should then automatically change on the stage.

 + Run the program to see and hear yourself speaking another langauge.
 Impressive!